-You may have difficulty opening your mouth properly after a wisdom teeth removal.
-This complication is related to the amount of swelling present.
-It can also be caused by the level of pressure on the temporomandibular joint during the procedure.
+You may experience difficulty opening your mouth after your wisdom teeth are extracted.
+This is usually related to the amount of swelling caused by the operation.
+It can also be the result of temporomandibular joint stress brought on by the procedure.

-Typically, everything should return to normal within a few days after the extraction.
-If you experience discomfort and pain after this period, contact your maxillofacial surgeon.
+Everything should go back to normal within a few days of the extraction.
+If you continue to experience discomfort and pain past that time, contact your maxillofacial surgeon.

 Wisdom teeth removal at Clinique MFML